 The Germanic invaders of the western empire seized or extorted through the threat of force the vast majority of the territories in which they settled, without any formal agreement on how to share resources with their new Roman subjects.
 The impression given by some recent historians that most Roman territory was formally ceded to them as part of treaty arrangements is quite simply wrong.
-Wherever the evidence is moderately full, as it is from the Mediterranean provinces, conquest or surrender to the threat of force was definitely the norm, not peaceful settlement.
+Evidence shows that conquest or surrender to the threat of force was definitely the norm, not peaceful settlement.

-The city of Rome was repeatedly besieged by the Goths, before being captured and sacked over a three-day period in August 410.
-We are told that during one siege the inhabitants were forced progressively ‘to reduce their rations and to eat only half the previous daily allowance, and later, when the scarcity continued, only a third’. `When there was no means of relief, and their food was exhausted, plague not unexpectedly succeeded famine.
-Corpses lay everywhere …’ The eventual fall of the city, according to another account, occurred because a rich lady ‘felt pity for the Romans who were being killed off by starvation and who were already turning to cannibalism’, and so opened the gates to the enemy.’
+The city of Rome was repeatedly besieged by the Goths, before being captured and sacked over a 3-day period in August 410.
+During one siege the inhabitants were forced to progressively reduce their rations and eat only half the previous daily allowance, and later as scarcity continued, only a third.
+When there was no means of relief, and their food was exhausted, plague not unexpectedly succeeded famine.
+Corpses lay everywhere.
+The eventual fall of the city, according to another account, occurred because a rich lady ‘felt pity for the Romans who were being killed off by starvation and who were already turning to cannibalism’, and so opened the gates to the enemy.’

-The Alamans were physically stronger and swifter; our soldiers, through long training, more ready to obey orders.
-The enemy were fierce and impetuous; our men quiet and cautious.
-Our men put their trust in their minds; while the barbarians trusted in their huge bodies.’
-At Strasbourg, at least according to Ammianus, discipline, tactics, and equipment triumphed over mere brawn.
+The Alamans were physically stronger and swifter; Roman soldiers, through long training, more ready to obey orders.
+The enemy were fierce and impetuous; Roman men quiet and cautious, putting trust in their minds while barbarians trusted in their huge bodies.
+At Strasbourg discipline, tactics, and equipment triumphed over mere brawn.

-However, even at the best of times, the edge that the Romans enjoyed over their enemies, through their superior equipment and organization, was never remotely comparable, say, to that of Europeans in the nineteenth century using rifles and the Gatling and Maxim guns against peoples armed mainly with spears.
+However, even at the best of times, the edge that the Romans enjoyed over their enemies, through their superior equipment and organization, was never remotely comparable to that of Europeans in the 19th century using rifles, Gatling and Maxim guns against peoples armed mainly with spears.
 Consequently, although normally the Romans defeated barbarians when they met them in battle, they could and did occasionally suffer disasters.
 Even at the height of the empire’s success, in AD 9, three whole legions under the command of Quinctilius Varus, along with a host of auxiliaries, were trapped and slaughtered by tribesmen in north Germany.
 Some 20,000 men died:

-Invasions were not the only problem faced by the western empire; it was also badly affected during parts of the fifth century by civil war and social unrest.
+Invasions were not the only problem faced by the western empire; it was also badly affected during parts of the 5th century by civil war and social unrest.

 We know that what the empire required during these years was a concerted and united effort against the Goths (then marching through much of Italy and southern Gaul, and sacking Rome itself in 410), and against the Vandals, Sueves, and Alans (who entered Gaul at the very end of 406 and Spain in 409).
 What it got instead were civil wars, which were often prioritized over the struggle with the barbarians.